Last updated: January 31, 2024

 4. Provide additional information as instructed on page 3.

-Once the application form has been completed, submit it, any attachments, and the property owner consent letter as instructed on the website.
+Once the application form has been completed, submit it, any attachments, and the property owner consent letter as instructed on the Application and Instructions webpage.

 This historic context has introduced the history of the Green Book only for the purpose of establishing significance for the African American Civil Rights Network.
 Those interested in a more thorough history have a wealth of additional primary and secondary sources at their disposal.
 First, and most important, are the editions of the Green Book themselves.
 Nothing can rival seeing the original material.
 The Schomburg Center for Research in Black Culture at the New York Public Library has digitized copies of every addition available for free viewing, as well as a research guide and blog entries about the Green Book.
 It is an excellent place to start.